toshimitsu-o/Chat-Angular-Webapp/README.md

 The side navigation column will be stored in this component.
 After login, users will see groups that they belong to and they can access to profile page and logoff link.

+#### Toast

+The toast component contains templates for toast notification ng bootstrap UI feature.

+#### Video

+This contains video chat with screenshare functionalities and the page.

 ### Services

 #### Auth

 The functionalities to read and save user authentication data are stored in this section for other components to access.

+#### Database

+The functionalities to read and save data from/to the database through API calls.

+#### Image upload

+The functionalities to read files from local machine and upload to the server's image directory via API.

 #### Socket

 The connection and setup functionalities related to Socket.io are stored in this section for other components to access.

+#### Toast

+The functionalities to generate  ng bootstrap toast notifications.

 ### Models

+#### Channel

+Class for channel is defined in this section.

 #### Group

-Classes and interfaces for group and channel will be defined in this section.
+Class for group is defined in this section.

+#### Message

+Class for message is defined in this section.

 #### User

-Class and interface for user will be defined in this section.
+Class for user is defined in this section.

 ## Testing